Making a Timetable

 - Many courses include labs and recitations.
 Make sure you leave enough time for assignments and studying for exams.

 - Distribute your courses evenly over the week and try not to schedule more than two classes in a row.

 Once you’ve selected your classes, fill in your timetable.
 Write down necessary course information like your Class subject and course number (e.g. ACCT 1205).

 Course Reference Number (CRN)

-A CRN or Course Reference Number is a unique 5 digit number associated with each course/lab/recitation.
-The CRN for each course can be found in the "Look Up Classes" menu on Self Service Banner between the "Select" and "Subject" column.
+A CRN or Course Reference Number is a unique 5-digit number associated with each course/lab/recitation.
+The CRN for each course can be found in the "Look Up Classes" menu on Self Service Banner between the "Select" and "Subject" columns.

 1XXXX = September - December courses